ranja-sarkar/GD/logit/bundle/readme.md

 **Logistic regression is a linear model because it models the log-odds as a linear combination of features.
 The sigmoid function maps the linear predictor to probabilities without affecting the linearity of the decision boundary.
 Despite its classification task and non-linear output, logistic regressiion earns its place in the family of generalized linear (regression) models.**

 ---

-The odds (ratio) is basically clarifying how likely the numerator is to happen relative to (denominator) not happening.
-Odds are calcuated as p/(1-p) which yields the ratio of the probability of happening to the probability of not happening.

-If p = 0.75, it means the odds of happening are (0.75/0.25) that is 3 to 1.

-If p = 0.5, the odds of happening and not happening are equally likely.

----